22 June 2026 · CareTime

 No good solution.
 Traditional options are either too blunt (block lists that might catch genuine callers) or too expensive (dedicated reception staff for call handling).

-Join the Founding Pilot
+Join the 30-Day Pilot